 Two cemetery chapels, a non-Conformist chapel designed to look like a classical temple and an Anglican Chapel in a Norman style, survive.
 In the south-east corner there is a Jewish cemetery with a 20th-century brick chapel.

 Those buried in the cemetery include most of the city’s leading Victorian transport pioneers, especially in the emerging bicycle and car industry.
 There are many fine monuments, including the Paxton Memorial at the main entrance which was designed by Joseph Goddard.

 Like many other historic cemeteries around the country, it had fallen into disrepair, the two chapels were empty and the non-Conformist chapel had been damaged by fire.
 Thanks to National Lottery players, and working with Historic Coventry Trust and the Friends of London Road Cemetery, Coventry City Council has completed a restoration project funded by the National Lottery Heritage Fund and the National Lottery Community Fund.
 This work, completed in spring 2021 included repair of the Anglican Chapel, restoration of the promenade, mortuary chapel and bier store and repairs to some of the most significant monuments, including the one to Paxton himself.
-The final part of the scheme will be the introduction of interpretation in early summer 2021.
+Further work to improve the energy efficiency of the Anglican Chapel has been carried out in Autumn 2021, funded by the Cultural Capital Investment Fund and the European Regional Development Fund.
+The final part of the scheme will be the introduction of interpretation in winter 2021/2022.